The News Virginian

 The News Virginian is a newspaper owned by Lee Enterprises.
 The paper serves residents in the cities of Waynesboro and Staunton, Virginia, as well as Augusta and Nelson counties.

 History

 The News Virginian traces its publishing history to the Valley Virginian, which issued its first edition in 1901.
 The Valley Virginian consolidated with the Waynesboro News in November 1929, becoming the Waynesboro News-Virginian by owner / publisher Louis Spilman.
 In 1960, the paper took on its current moniker of The News Virginian.

+At some point, the paper was acquired by Media General.
+On May 17, 2012, it was announced that investment company Berkshire Hathaway would be acquiring Media General's newspaper division.
+The deal closed June 25, 2012, with Berkshire Hathaway subsidiary BH Media Group as the new owner and publisher.

+BH Media Group hired Lee Enterprises to manage its newspapers and websites starting on July 2, 2018.

+On January 29, 2020, Lee Enterprises announced an agreement to buy BH Media Group' newspapers, including The News Virginian.
+The acquisition was completed on March 16, 2020.

+In 2023, subscription prices were increased to help bolster owner Lee Enterprises' poor financial position.

+Starting June 27, 2023, the print edition of the newspaper will be reduced to three days a week: Tuesday, Thursday and Saturday.
+Also, the newspaper will transition from being delivered by a traditional newspaper delivery carrier to mail delivery by the U.S. Postal Service.